Best Backgrounds for Websites | How to Choose and Install a Beautiful Website Background

 A good website background shows off your content and helps your brand shine.
 A bad website background is distracting, cluttered, and drowns out the important stuff on your site.

 That’s why we’re here to help you choose the best background for your site.
 We’ll explain your options – from video to image and color backgrounds – and walk you through the pros and cons of each one.
-We’ll also give you tips on how to implement them on your own site.
+We’ll also give you tips on how to implement the best-designed website features on your own site.
 Let’s go!

 What Options Are There for a Website Background?